CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 Step4: Apply L2/L3 traffic
 """"""""""""""""""""""""""

-This section can be controlled by enabling/disabling argument: `tgn-apply-traffic`.
+This section can be controlled by enabling/disabling argument: `tgn-disable-apply-traffic`.

 If this flag is enabled, ``Genie`` harness will apply L2/L3 traffic on the Ixia device and wait for `tgn-apply-traffic-time` seconds after applying traffic.